 The Schoolwide Acceptable Use Policy outlines the expected use of technology tools, services, and network for academic purposes.
 The Middle and Intermediate Schools also have a specific grade-level Acceptable Use Policy reflecting the use of assigned Chromebooks both in and out of school.

 The Potomac School is committed students with not only the skills needed to succeed in a digital society but also the tools.
 In the Lower School, carts of iPads, MacBooks, and Chromebooks are available to teachers.
-In the Middle School and Intermediate, each student is assigned a Chromebook; in grades 6-8, the Chromebooks travel home with the students for homework completion.
-In the Middle School and Intermediate School, teachers also have access to carts of iPads and MacBooks.
+In the Middle and Intermediate Schools, each student is assigned a device; in grades 4-5, iPads are issued that stay in classrooms; in grades 6-8, Chromebooks are issued that travel home with the students for homework completion.
 In the Upper School, students bring their own devices.
-As well, iPads, Chromebooks, and MacBooks are available to students and teachers.
-The Potomac School utilizes G Suite for Education (Google), and all students have an assigned Google account beginning in fourth grade with students in grades 6-12 having access to email.
+The Potomac School utilizes G Suite for Education (Google), and all students have an assigned Google account beginning in third grade with students in grades 6-12 having access to email.

 Teachers and students engage in ongoing conversations about digital citizenship and maintaining a healthy digital diet.
 Technology and Innovation Coaches partner with the counselors to lead activities and discussions in classrooms and assemblies and offer parent forums.
 In addition, Potomac School has partnered with Common Sense Media (https://www.commonsensemedia.org) to offer resources and lessons to teachers and families.

 Director of Technology & Innovation

 Grades K-5 Technology and Innovation Coach ex.
 106